#36 started out as a jammy song in 1993. It was inspired as a result of the tragic assassination of a South African freedom fighter, Chris Hani

 After serving as a tribute song for almost all of 1994, the song eventually evolved into an inspiration jam about freedom featuring scatting by Dave and a monumental drum solo intro by Carter.
 Dave noted on 10.9.94

-that he changed the lyrics from "Hani, Hani" to "honey, honey," to fit more with the song's mood.
+that he changed the lyrics from "Hani, Hani" to "honey, honey," to fit more with the song's mood (though the familiar "come and dance with me" chorus had taken shape by late 1993).

 1995 through 1996 marked the golden years of this song, where it enjoyed frequent highlights and dancing on the part of the fans.
 It was recorded in the Crash